GunnarLarssonSLU/rise_sdvp/Linux/Car_Client/README.md

 The program works as an interface between the laptop program (RControlStation) and the controller card (and an Arduino if there is one).
 It transmits data to/from the laptop via TCP and to/from the controller card (and Arduino) via a serial port.

-The main function initiate an object of class **Car_Client**.
-The constructor of that class:
+The main function initiates an object of class **Car_Client**:
+- If a ttyPort is given it will try to connect to a controller card at that address

+The constructor of the **Car_Client** class will:
 - Initiate RTCM
-- Initiate TCP server
+- Initiate TCP server (at port 8300, accepting connections from any ip address)
 - Create a large number of [Signal and slots](https://en.wikipedia.org/wiki/Signals_and_slots) connections.
 Some of particular importance are:
-  - readyRead from serial ports that triggers corresponding functions in the class.
+  - readyRead from serial ports that triggers corresponding functions in the CarClient class.
-  - readyRead from the TCP socker that triggers the tcpDataAvailable function in the class
+  - readyRead from the TCP socket that triggers the tcpDataAvailable function in the CarClient class
+    - tcpDataAvailable reads all input and calls mPacketInterface->sendNmeaRadio with it
+  - connectionChanged from the TCP server and tcpConnectionChanged (however, other than writing a debug message nothing is executed in the function)

+Other relevant function in **Car_Client** are:
+- tcpRx - it will forward what it gets to PacketInterface::sendPacket
+- ***packetDataToSend*** - is very important in that it send the signals Car_Client has received to the controller card.
+It will also handle those of the terminal commands that are not handled by the controller card (such as camera and other raspberry pi specific commands)

+**TcpServerSimple** is used for communication
+- readyRead from the TCP socket is connected to tcpInputDataAvailable in the TcpServerSimple class
+  - reads all data and calls PacketInterface::processData if the variable **mUsePacket** is set

+**PacketInterface** is also used for communication
+- processData reads data and calls processPacket when it has a packet ready (?)
+- processPacket reads a packet and ..
+  - .. emits a packetReceived that is connected to Car_Client::carPacketRx (and hence "indirectly" will call sendPacket below)
+  - .. acts depending on the command it contains (see the [main page](../../README.md) for information about available commands
+- sendPacket will send data over UDP (to mHostAddress, mUdpPort)

+Signal processing path:
+- TcpServerSimple::tcpInputDataAvailable

+in CarClient

+      connect(mTcpServer->packet(), SIGNAL(packetReceived(QByteArray&)),
+            this, SLOT(tcpRx(QByteArray&)));
+    connect(mTcpServer, SIGNAL(connectionChanged(bool,QString)),
+            this, SLOT(tcpConnectionChanged(bool,QString)));

+      connect(mPacketInterface, SIGNAL(packetReceived(quint8,CMD_PACKET,QByteArray)),
+            this, SLOT(carPacketRx(quint8,CMD_PACKET,QByteArray)));

+Packet received! (packet::processData)
+In CarClient::tcpRx
+in packetinterface::sendPacket
+Length:  13
+in CarClient::packetDataToSend.
+Cmd:  1